LAPKT-dev/LAPKT-public/src/python/README.md

-# Python package
+# Skeleton of the python package

-The structure of `package` directory is a skeleton for the python package.
-It includes python scripts with imports from python bindings.
+## NOTE

+Do not run the python scripts from this directory.
+It only contains the skeleton structure of the final python package

+#### Usage

-* You cannot use the python scripts from source directory.
-They will become usable once this skeleton is combined with C++ libraries and their python bindings.
-The default `cmake` configuration will take care of building a usable package.
+Contains the skeleton structure of the final python package.
+The lapkt python package takes shape when the skeleton is integrated with the compiled C++ shared library and their python bindings.
+The `cmake` scripts takes care of it all.